 There are a variety of ways to benefit from dill seed essential oil.

-The oil can be used in a diffuser or inhaled directly from the bottle, with both options offering aromatherapy benefits.
+The oil can be used in a diffuser or breathed directly from the bottle, with both options offering aromatherapy benefits.
 It can also be mixed with a carrier oil such as olive oil, shea butter, or coconut oil and used as a massage oil, or it can be added to food.

 Dill Weed Fun Facts